pianomanfrazier/techblog/content/post/elm-calculator-book/01-intro.md

 The process on the stack is similar to how we would have collapse the tree by hand.
 We take the bottom most thing we can compute and stick the numbers on the stack.
 When we get to an operator we evaluate it and stick it on the stack.

 Hopefully you can see now that we can skill the parsing and building of a tree by just using the stack directly with an RPN calculator.
 The user won't be allowed to enter in an invalid equation.

+In the next post we will setup our elm project.
+See you there.